NomicFoundation/hardhat/CONTRIBUTING.md

 yyyy-mm-dd` release.
 ```

-12. Push the release branch and open a pull request on `main`, the PR description should match the changelogs
+14. Push the release branch and open a pull request on `main`, the PR description should match the changelogs
-13. On a successful check, `rebase merge` the release branch into `main`
+15. On a successful check, `rebase merge` the release branch into `main`
-14. Switch to main branch and pull the latest changes
+16. Switch to main branch and pull the latest changes
-15. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
+17. Git tag the version, `g tag -a v0.x.x -m "v0.x.x"` and push the tag `git push --follow-tags`
-16. Publish `@nomicfoundation/ignition-core`, `@nomicfoundation/ignition-ui` and `@nomicfoundation/hardhat-ignition` : `npm publish -w @nomicfoundation/ignition-core -w @nomicfoundation/ignition-ui -w @nomicfoundation/hardhat-ignition`
+18. Publish `@nomicfoundation/ignition-core`, `@nomicfoundation/ignition-ui`, `@nomicfoundation/hardhat-ignition` and `@nomicfoundation/hardhat-ignition-viem` : `npm publish -w @nomicfoundation/ignition-core -w @nomicfoundation/ignition-ui -w @nomicfoundation/hardhat-ignition -w @nomicfoundation/hardhat-ignition-viem`
-17. Create a release on github off of the pushed tag
+19. Create a release on github off of the pushed tag

 ## Manual testing